howardhenry/grunt-onesky-export/README.md

 #### options.sourceFile
 Type: `String`

 The filename of the imported translation document.
-You can find a list of your uploaded files at "Projects > _YOUR-PROJECT-NAME_ > Phrases Management > Manage Files", when logged in as a project OneSky admin.
+You can find a list of your uploaded files at "Projects > _YOUR-PROJECT-NAME_ > Phrases Management > Manage Files", when logged in as a project admin in your OneSky account.

 #### options.output
 Type: `String`